Power Supplies Explained: Wattage, Efficiency and Why Cheap Ones Kill PCs

 Why Wattage Numbers Are Confusing

 CPU and GPU manufacturers quote TDP or board power, but real power draw changes dynamically.
 GPUs spike power in milliseconds.
 CPUs surge during boost.
-Cheap PSUs cannot handle these spikes properly.
+Cheap PSUs cannot handle these spikes properly, especially when paired with modern GPUs like those in this 1080p and 1440p GPU guide.

 How to Calculate Your Real Wattage Needs